catenglaender/public-notes/ILIAS-development/2023/Complex-forms/Optional-sections-in-complex-forms.md

 Some CRM software like WordPress distinguishes between end-user facing content and setting forms for the managing users.
 The advantage is that most WordPress form plugins only expose forms that are greatly simplified and optimized for conversion to the average user and only administrators see the complex setting forms where everything is visible.

+## Section Groups and Table of Contents

+Before we think about hiding elements of our forms there is one powerful strategy that should not be underestimated: Logical sections and semantic groups with accurate names can provide a great amount of overview.

+Bad names for sections would be vague terms like "general options" and "advanced options".
+The user might not know if what they have in mind, already counts as an advanced setting.

+### Advantages

+* If a section of the form is named "Schedule User Access" and the person filling out the form doesn't want to restrict the access, they can scroll past this entire section.
+* Consequently, carefully segmented forms can be filled out faster than just an incoherent list of fields.
+* A table of contents above the form or in a sidebar could help to quickly jump to relevant sections.

+### Disadvantages

+* The overall length of the form doesn't change.
+* A list of many sections might give the (potentially wrong) impression that the form takes a long time to fill it out, even if many sections are optional.
+* Jumping to sections or scrolling past sections can feel disorienting.

 ## Revealing options dynamically

 How do most forms on the web and in SaaS handle the actual hiding and showing of additional form elements?